This recipe for Veal and Turnip Stew was inspired by the remaining ingredients from a photo shoot.

 Peeling pearl onions is a bit tedious and the task is made easier by blanching.
-Don’t bother to cut the bottom, it’s not necessary.
-Just bring a pot of cold water with a couple a teaspoons of Kosher salt to boil and pop the onions in for 2 minutes.
-Drain them and rinse with cold water to stop the cooking.
-Slice the bottom off with a sharp paring knife stopping short of the skin on the last side.
+Bring a pot of cold water with a couple a teaspoons of salt to boil and pop the onions in for 2 minutes.
+Drain and rinse with cold water to stop the cooking.
+Slice the bottom off with a sharp paring knife stopping short of the skin on the far side.
 Pull that skin towards the top and slide the remainder off.

 2 pounds boneless veal shoulder or rump, cut into 1–1/2 inch cubes, trim excess fat